 SQL Server on Azure VM - If your SQL machine is hosted on an Azure VM, you can enable auto provisioning of the Log Analytics agent .
 Alternatively, you can follow the manual procedure for Onboard your Azure Stack Hub VMs.

-SQL Server on Azure Arc - If your SQL Server is managed by Azure Arc enabled servers, you can deploy the Log Analytics agent using the Security Center recommendation “Log Analytics agent should be installed on your Windows-based Azure Arc machines (Preview)”.
+SQL Server on Azure Arc-enabled servers - If your SQL Server is managed by Azure Arc enabled servers, you can deploy the Log Analytics agent using the Defender for Cloud recommendation “Log Analytics agent should be installed on your Windows-based Azure Arc machines (Preview)”.

 SQL Server on-prem - If your SQL Server is hosted on an on-premises Windows machine without Azure Arc, you have two options for connecting it to Azure: